kayameltem/Stack-Queue-Implementation/README.md

 # Stack-Queue-Implementation
-Creating Stack and Queue first time and use them for storing data
+Creating Stack and Queue data structures from scratch and using them for storing data.